-Ex 5.10 - A chamber of commerce has a regular PAC and a SCC.
-The SCC made a contribution of \$8,800 to a 2018 Senate candidate's committee.
-Assuming the committees' contributions are controlled by a majority of the same persons, the regular PAC may not make a contribution to the same candidate for the same election as the contributions must be aggregated and the SCC already contributed the maximum amount allowed per election for 2017-2018.

-Ex 5.11 - If the chamber's regular PAC made a contribution of \$4,400 to a legislative candidate, the SCC may only make a contribution of \$4,400 to the same candidate for the same election because the contributions must be aggregated and the SCC limit for a legislative candidate is \$8,800 per election (2017-2018 limits).
+Ex 5.10 - A chamber of commerce has a regular PAC general purpose committee and an SCC.
+The SCC made a contribution of \$8,800 9,300 to a 201820 Senate candidate's committee.
+Assuming the committees' contributions are controlled by a majority of the same persons, the regular PAC general purpose committee may not make a contribution to the same candidate for the same election as the contributions must be aggregated and the SCC already contributed the maximum amount allowed per election for 2017-2018 2019-2020.
+Ex 5.11 - If the chamber's regular PAC general purpose committee made a contribution of \$4,4700 to a legislative candidate, the SCC may only make a contribution of \$4,4600 to the same candidate for the same election because the contributions must be aggregated and the SCC limit for a legislative candidate is \$8,8009,300 per election (2017-2018-2019-2020 limits).